Soltokemons Type Chart and Matchups Explained

 Which element is the best overall? +

 None.
-The core four form a balanced cycle where each has exactly one element it beats and one that beats it.
-Rock and Ice trade type advantage for being neutral and very bulky.
+Both groups form a balanced cycle where each element beats exactly one and loses to exactly one, and the two groups are neutral against each other.
 The best pick is whatever covers your current opponent.